thibault-lemaire/thibault-lemaire.github.io/_pages/research.md

 ## Conferences:
 * 2023 CSAE Conference, Oxford (forthcoming).
+* 2nd Annual Central Bank Conference on Development Economics in the MENA region (forthcoming).
 * Frontiers of Climate and Nature in Macroeconomics and Finance, Banque de France & NGFS.
 * The Economics of Informality Conference 2022, Bogota.
 * 38th International Symposium on Money, Banking and Finance, Strasbourg.